Serbia–United States relations: The Panić–Ćosić–Milošević triangle and the United States

-The Yugoslav government of the newly formed FR Yugoslavia (successor to SFR Yugoslavia) ended up having three ideologically-opposed leaders occupying executive positions.
-From 1992, while Slobodan Milošević was the president of the Republic of Serbia, national theorist Dobrica Ćosić was named President of FR Yugoslavia.
-Meanwhile, Milan Panić, a business magnate based in Newport Beach, California, accepted Milošević's invitation to be Prime Minister.
-Panić was subsequently elected as Prime Minister in the 1992 Yugoslav parliamentary elections.
+The Yugoslav government of the newly formed FR Yugoslavia (one of successors to SFR Yugoslavia) ended up having three ideologically-opposed leaders occupying executive positions.
+From 1992, while Slobodan Milošević was the president of Serbia, national theorist Dobrica Ćosić was named President of FR Yugoslavia.
+Meanwhile, Milan Panić, a business magnate based in Newport Beach, California, accepted Milošević's invitation to be Prime Minister of FR Yugoslavia.
+Panić was subsequently elected as prime minister in the 1992 Yugoslav parliamentary elections.
 The United States did not revoke Panić's citizenship even though his occupation of an executive position in the Yugoslav government clearly contradicted the United States Constitution.
 Nevertheless, Panić would become a person of interest in US diplomatic circles, given his business and residence backgrounds.
 At a CSCE meeting in Helsinki in July 1992, US Secretary of State James Baker abruptly dismissed Panić's appeal to reduce the sanctions to Yugoslavia, even after an agreement (between Panić, Milošević, and Dušan Mitević) was reached by which Milošević would resign in return for sanction-relief.
 This ended up severely damaging Panić's unique diplomatic position internationally, as well as his standing in Yugoslavia.
 The Los Angeles Times published an article which described Panić as a doubtful upholder of potential American-Yugoslavian peacemaking, when in fact, many years later made to be known, Panić was actually invited by Baker in the first place rather than voluntarily coming to Helsinki.

 Panić and former US ambassador to Yugoslavia John Douglas Scanlan cooperated on a deep level in a campaign to challenge conservative politicians which echoed Baker's disapproval of giving Yugoslavia sanctions-relief in return for Milošević's planned resignation.
 One of Panić's advisors, academic Ljubiša Rakić, was dispatched to explain to Larry Eagleburger that the H.W.
 Bush administration was mistaken in seeing Panić as a Milošević puppet.
 Eagleburger replied, "Don't worry, we are going to do our own thing".

 The three-pronged government lasted only from May to December 1992, as Panić and Ćosić decided to challenge Milošević in institutionally-revised elections in December that same year.
 The December election ended up as a failure for the opposition to Milošević, as Ćosić pulled out of the campaign in the last moment due to health problems.
-Multiple politicians of the opposition parties criticized the US-instigated fossil-fuel sanctions in the midst of a cold 1992-93 winter, saying that they actually further helped sympathy for Milošević and not against him.
+Multiple politicians of the opposition parties criticized the US-instigated fossil-fuel sanctions in the midst of a cold 1992–93 winter, saying that they actually further helped sympathy for Milošević and not against him.